Tobechukwu-Ikenwe/LOXProgramming/README.md

 - **Bytecode**: Dense instruction format, stack operations (clox)
 - **Interpretation**: Visitor pattern (jlox) vs. instruction dispatch (clox)
 - **Scopes**: Block-scoped variables, lexical scoping

+## From the Author

+- Read the code carefully.

+- Learn the step-by-step process of building a programming language.

+Understand how the languages you know and love are constructed.